Marinavouk/SuperMarioo/README.md

 }
 ```
 ------------------------------
 Here is an example of the Tilemap.cpp file.
 Tiles are defined in a 2D array (map), where each number represents a specific tile type.
-At the same time, a collider is created for each non-zero tile.
+At the same time, a collider is created for each  tile.
 ------------------------------

 ```